 Public Employees' Benefit Board

-The Public Employee's Benefit Board (PEBB) provides an age-adjusted, per-member-per-month incentive payment to Tier 2 or Tier 3 recognized primary care homes in the PEBB Statewide plan, administered by Providence Health & Services.
+The Public Employee's Benefit Board (PEBB) provides an age-adjusted, per-member-per-month incentive payment to recognized primary care homes in the PEBB Statewide plan, administered by Providence Health Plan.
 In addition, PEBB members in the PEBB Statewide plan have lower cost share for primary care services when they access care through a recognized primary care home - from 15 to 10 percent.

 Coordinated Care Organizations

-The coordinated care organizations (CCO) your clinic contracts with may offer incentive payments for recognized primary care homes.
-Please check with your CCO representative to inquire about value based payments that may be available.
+Please check with your CCO representative for more information and to inquire about other value-based payments that may be available.